jvvook/jupyterhub-shareduser/README.md

-# Simple authenticator/spawner for user-wide Jupyterhub installation
+# Simple authenticator/spawner for user-wide Jupyterhub

 This extension simply turns Jupyterhub into Jupyterlab with multiple configurations identified by arbitrarily chosen names.
-Other things such as directory and password are shared.
+Other things such as base directory and password are still shared.

 ## Motivation